Algebraic-Programming/HiCR/README.md

 |_| |_|___\____|_| \_\
 ```

-## What is HiCR

-This is an include-only C++ library that implements a the HiCR model, used to represent the semantics of distributed heterogeneous applications, frameworks, and runtime systems.
-The model describes a minimal set of abstract operations to enable hardware topology discovery, kernel execution, memory management, communication, and instance management, without prescribing any implementation decisions.
+This repository provides include-only C++ implementation of the HiCR model.
+It allows for representing the semantics of distributed heterogeneous applications by providing a minimal set of abstract operations to enable hardware topology discovery, kernel execution, memory management, communication, and instance management.

 ## Paper